How to Understand Your Coworkers' Nonverbal Communication

 - When leading a meeting or speaking to a group, recognize that nonverbal cues can tell you: when you’ve talked long enough, when someone else wants to speak, and the mood of the crowd and their reaction to your remarks.
 Listen to them and you’ll become a better leader and a better speaker and communicator.

 Understanding nonverbal communication improves with practice.
-The first step in practice is to recognize the power of nonverbal communication.
+The first step is to recognize the power of nonverbal communication.
 You’ve surely experienced a time when you had the gut feeling that what a person said to you was untrue.

 Listen to your gut.
 It's your way of taking in and interpreting everything you see and hear from your coworker's body language, movement, the tone of voice, words, and whether all of these components of communication match